Privacy notice and policy

 We collect customer information, such as your electric usage, name, address, and account information, based on your use of electric services and your decision to participate in programs we offer, such as those related to energy efficiency.

-In order to provide greater security for you on PCE’s website, you may be asked to submit personal information such as your PCE account number, PG&E account number, name, address, phone number, and email address.
+In order to provide greater security for you on our website, you may be asked to submit personal information such as your Peninsula Clean Energy account number, PG&E account number, name, address, phone number, and email address.
 You may also be asked to submit additional personal information or financial information in order to use certain services.
 Our goal is to protect all information you provide us on the website, as set forth in this Privacy Notice.
 To that end, the Secure Socket Layer (SSL) certificate installed via SimpleSSL is a Lets Encrypt SSL certificate, using Sha 256 and RSA Encryption so that traffic is encrypted at 256 bit when using HTTPS.

 We use customer information to administer your account and inform you about your energy usage, as well as to manage, provide, and improve our services and business operations, including data management and customer service.

 We use this information to generate the Peninsula Clean Energy charges on your customer billing statement and to communicate with you about specific programs or opportunities offered by us that may help you to lower your energy usage or realize other benefits.
 We may also aggregate data about your electric usage with other users in various formats so that the data becomes anonymous and cannot be identified directly with you.